top of page

 Friday's Rock

-Depth: 12-20m (40 -70ft) | Currents: Mild-None | Good for All Levels
+Depth: 10-20m (40 -70ft) | Currents: Mild-Moderate | Good for All Levels

 A large rock rising from 18m to about 10m.
 Plentiful marine life can be found on the rock itself, on the sandy areas and patch reefs surrounding it, and especially over the top of the rock where spectacular fish displays can be witnessed.
-Large bass, schools of surgeonfish, angelfish and a huge number of damselfish swirl around.
+Large wrasse, schools of surgeonfish, angelfish and a huge number of damselfish swirl around.
 Turtles, Sea Kraits and Scorpion Fish are also common to the reef.
 Don’t neglect the cracks and crevices of the rock and outer reefs, where octopus and mantis shrimp may be found.

 Friday's Rock